Bone broth protein has become a popular supplement among health enthusiasts.

 Here are a few simple ways you can use it:

-If you are not a fan of the taste of bone broth, you will be happy to know that the protein powder comes in a variety of flavors.
-These include pure, turmeric, greens, coffee, cinnamon apple, vanilla, chocolate and banana cream.
+If you’re not a fan of the taste of bone broth, you’ll be happy to know that the protein powder comes in a variety of flavors.

 Taking one scoop of bone broth protein daily should be sufficient since a single scoop provides you with the nutrition of 2.5 cups (592 ml) of liquid broth.